 What’s known as “Freejazz” is in fact an experience in self-knowledge, collaboration, and ultimately – freedom.

-In 2001, she got the lease to a 4,000 square foot loft in Newark NJ and began building an artists’ live/work space, which eventually grew to 12,000 sq feet and had 10 private rooms and 2 performance spaces.
+In 2001, she leased a 4,000 square foot loft in Newark NJ and began building an artists’ live/work space, which eventually grew to 12,000 sq feet and had 10 private rooms and 2 performance spaces.

 In 2008, she moved with her family to Sullivan County NY, where she has been engaged in writing, ethical entrepreneurship, composing, understanding water and water issues, homesteading, photography and researching quantum physics.

-At this point in time, she is committed to presenting high quality creative work in upstate New York, including her own ensembles as well as other exceptional work, and teaching the connection between quantum physics and creative energy.
+At this point in time, she is committed to presenting high quality creative work in upstate New York, including her own ensembles as well as other exceptional work, and teaching the connection between quantum physics, meditation & creative energy.